-Patients with known hypersensitivity to celecoxib or any other ingredient of the product

-Patients with known sulfonamide hypersensitivity.

-Patients with active peptic ulceration or gastrointestinal (GI) bleeding Patients who have experienced asthma, Urticaria or allergic-type reactions after taking acetylsalicylic acid (ASA [aspirin]) or other non-steroidal anti-inflammatory drugs (NSAIDs) including other cyclooxygenase-2 (COX-2) specific inhibitors.

-Treatment of peri-operative pain in the setting of coronary artery bypass graft (CABG) surgery.
-Congestive heart failure (NYHA II-IV).
+- Patients with known hypersensitivity to celecoxib or any ingredient of the product (see section 6.1). - Patients with known sulfonamide hypersensitivity. - Patients with active peptic ulceration or gastrointestinal (GI) bleeding. - Patients who have experienced asthma, urticaria or allergic-type reactions after taking acetylsalicylic acid (ASA [aspirin]) or other non-steroidal anti-inflammatory drugs (NSAIDs), including other cyclooxygenase-2 (COX-2) specific inhibitors. - Treatment of peri-operative pain in the setting of coronary artery bypass graft (CABG) surgery (see section 4.4). - Congestive heart failure (NYHA II-IV). - Established ischaemic heart disease, peripheral arterial disease and/or cerebrovascular disease.

-Special warnings and precautions for use
+4.4 Special warnings and precautions for use Cardiovascular Effects

 Cardiovascular Thrombotic Events: Celecoxib may cause an increased risk of serious CV thrombotic events, myocardial infarction (MI), and stroke, which can be fatal.
 All NSAIDs may have a similar risk.
 This risk may increase with dose and duration of use.
-The relative increase of this risk appears to be similar in those with or without known CV disease or CV risi factors.
+The relative increase of this risk appears to be similar in those with or without known CV disease or CV risk factors.
 However, patients with CV disease or CV risk factors may be at greater risk in terms of absolute incidence, due to their increased rate at baseline.
 To minimize the potential risk for an adverse CV event in patients treated with celecoxib, the lowest effective dose should be used for the shortest duration possible.
 Physicians and patients should remain alert for the development of such events, even in the absence of previous CV symptoms.
-Patients should be informed about the signs and symptoms of serious CV toxicity and the steps to take if they platelet aggregation, anti-platelet therapies (e.g., acetylsalicylic acid) should not be discontinued.
-Hypertension: As with all NSAIDs, celecoxib can lead to the onset of new hypertension or worsening of pre-existing hypertension, either of which may contribute to the increased incidence of CV events.
-NSAIDs, including celecoxib, should be used with caution in patients with hypertension.
-Blood pressure should be monitored closely during the initiation of therapy with
+Patients should be informed about the signs and symptoms of serious CV toxicity and the steps to take if they occur (see section 5.1).

-Two large, controlled, clinical trials of a different COX-2 selective NSAID for the treatment of pain in the first 10 to 14 days following CABG surgery found an increased incidence of Celecoxib is not a substitute for acetylsalicylic acid for prophylaxis of CV thromboembolic diseases because of the lack of effect on platelet function.
-Because celecoxib does not inhibit
+Two large, controlled, clinical trials of a different COX-2 selective NSAID for the treatment of pain in the first 10 to 14 days following CABG surgery found an increased incidence of myocardial infarction and stroke (see section 4.3).

+Celecoxib is not a substitute for acetylsalicylic acid for prophylaxis of CV thromboembolic diseases because of the lack of effect on platelet function.
+Because celecoxib does not inhibit platelet aggregation, anti-platelet therapies (e.g., acetylsalicylic acid) should not be discontinued.